Wever, Iowa

-Wever is an unincorporated community in northeastern Lee County, in the southeastern corner of Iowa, United States.
+Wever is an unincorporated community and census-designated place (CDP) in northeastern Lee County, in the southeastern corner of Iowa, United States.
 As of the 2020 census, its population was 101.

 Geography

 Wever lies along U.S. Route 61, approximately eight miles northeast of the city of Fort Madison, one of two county seats in Lee County.
 It is just South of the Iowa Army Ammunition Plant and the Skunk River, which empties further east into the Mississippi River.
 Its elevation is 561 feet (171 m).